Gilbert Curle: Elizabeth Curle and the jewels of Mary, Queen of Scots

-An inventory taken of the queen's goods at Chartley in August 1586 mentions that Elizabeth Curle had several lengths of silk, linen and other suchlike items, not included in the inventory, and many various everyday objects of little value.
+An inventory taken of the queen's goods at Chartley in August 1586 mentions that Elizabeth Curle was in charge of several lengths of silk, linen and other suchlike items, not included in the inventory, and many various everyday objects of little value.

 After the execution of Mary, Queen of Scots in 1587 an inventory was made of her jewels.
 Several pieces were listed as in the custody of Gilbert's sister Elizabeth, including; a chain of coral and gold musk or pomander beads set with pearls; a chain of small pearls; a chain of amber with small pearls and other beads; a gold "book" enamelled, with the portraits of Mary, Darnley, and James VI; a gold ring set with a ruby; a diamond ring; a ring of mother of pearl set with a blue sapphire; a gold enamelled spear; a gold tree with a queen on top and a boy pulling the branches; a silver looking glass; 12 biliards and an ivory ball.

+A miniature portrait of Mary in a later setting held by the Blairs Museum is thought to have belonged to Elizabeth Curle.
+She mentioned a miniature set in gold in her will, a gift from the queen on the "morning she was martyred".
+The surviving miniature portrait resembles a portrait of Queen Mary revealed by x-ray imaging beneath a depiction of John Maitland of Thirlestance by Adrian Vanson.

 Mary had asked Elizabeth to give Barbara Curle a gold ensign depicting one of Aesop's fables and two rings, one with a diamond.
 She was to give Curle's youngest child two rings, one set with five little opals, and a small chain of coral and mother of pearl.

 Elizabeth Curle had custody of Mary's chamber plate, including two little silver flagons, two mazer cups mounted with silver gilt, and a little silver bell.
 She also had two more looking glasses, two large watches, and a smaller watch.
 She had 200 French crowns for one of her sisters, and 100 crowns for Gilbert Curle's servant Lawrence.

 She also had several items from the queen's wardrobe, including a silk camlet gown, a black petticoat edged with sheepskin, a russet satin doublet, and a beaver felt hat.
 She was keeping for Barbara Curle the queen's cloak of figured velvet lined with shag, and a white satin doublet, and for Curle's child, a satin kirtle, and another white satin kirtle.

+Mary made a plan that Philip II of Spain should have her rights to inherit the English throne after Elizabeth I, if James VI was not by then a Catholic.
+Elizabeth Curle and Mary's apothecary Pierre Gorion were said to have carried her instructions to the Spanish ambassador in Paris, Bernardino de Mendoza.